Lightstreamer/Lightstreamer-example-MPNStockList-client-android/README.md

-This project contains a full example of an Android application that employs the [Lightstreamer Android Client library](http://www.lightstreamer.com/docs/client_android_api/index.html) to subscribe to real-time updates and GCM push notifications.
+This project contains a full example of an Android application that employs the [Lightstreamer Android Client library](http://www.lightstreamer.com/docs/client_android_api/index.html) version 1 to subscribe to real-time updates and GCM push notifications.

-A simpler version, without GCM support is also available: [Stock-List Demo - Android Client](https://github.com/Lightstreamer/Lightstreamer-example-AdvStockList-client-android)
+A simpler version, without GCM support is also available: [Stock-List Demo - Android Client](https://github.com/Lightstreamer/Lightstreamer-example-AdvStockList-client-android/tree/for-client-1)

 ## Live Demo